garfieldpigljy/ContextPrefAggCrowdOpinion/README.md

 # ContextPrefAggCrowdOpinion
-Context-based Collective Preference Aggregation for Prioritizing Crowd Opinions in Social Decision-making
+Jiyi Li, "Context-based Collective Preference Aggregation for Prioritizing Crowd Opinions in Social Decision-making", In Proceedings of the Web Conference 2022 (WWW'22), to appear.

+Under Construction.